 Agencies serving special needs children from Kentucky and southern Indiana are eligible to receive grants.
 The Crusade must have support from a county before grants can be made to a school, hospital or agency located in that county.
 Consideration is given to facilities that serve children from many counties.

 Application support material

 Applicants must provide the following support materials with their grant application:

 Every year there are more grant applications than available funds.
-The WHAS Crusade for Children Advisory Panel must determine the best use of the donated funds to serve the largest number of special needs children.
+The WHAS Crusade for Children Advisory Panel must determine the best use of the donated funds to serve the largest number of children with special needs.
 The panel consists of 12 interdenominational clergy who give many hours of their time to the grant process.
-Many of the clergy appear on the weekly television/radion program Moral Side of the News.
+Many of the clergy appear on the weekly television/radio program Moral Side of the News.

 The current panel members are:

 Dr. Greg Earwood

 Fr.
 Joe Graffis